jiinjeong/CSVolunteer/README.md

         </li>
     </ol>
     ```
-    * If you have not yet completed [Challenge Problem 5](./HTMLCSS/ChallengeProblems/005_Lists_Challenge_Problem.html) and would like to do so, give it a try now!
   * Nested lists can be used to create points and subpoints.
     * Within a list item, first add your main point as plain text.
 Then, within the same list item, add a list of the subpoints.
-      * Note: If an unordered list is nested, by default, its bullet points are styled differently (in order to distinguish subpoints and sub-subpoints).
     * For example:
     ```html
     <ol>